No767/Kumiko/README.md

 - [ ] Add support for music and videos (YouTube API, SoundClound API, and/or Spotify API)
 - [x] Deviantart support
 - [x] Reddit support
+- [ ] Add support for a kana-quiz like system
+- [ ] Jisho API Support

 # Links